Ecuador Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Ecuador without a visa for tourism or business purposes
+Citizens of most developed nations can enter Ecuador without obtaining a visa in advance for tourism purposes

 Arrival Process